atomix/atomix/README.md

 **Please note that Copycat is still undergoing heavy development, and until a beta release, the API is subject to change.**

-* The cluster/protocol APIs were recently refactor to provide more flexibility
+* The cluster/protocol APIs were recently refactored to provide more flexibility
 * Work on extensive integration tests is currently under way
+* Much of the new API is lacking sufficient documentation
 * Work to provide state machine proxies is next up on the TODO list
 * A full featured fault-tolerant cluster manager/service is being developed as well

+Copycat *will* be published to Maven Central once these features (except the last) are complete.
+Follow the project for updates!

 *Copycat requires Java 8.
 Though it has been requested, there are currently no imminent plans for supporting Java 7.
 Of course, feel free to fork and PR :-)*